DSimonne/gwaihir/README.md

 # Installing different packages

 First, I advise you to create a Packages directory to keep these.
-Secondly, I advise you to create a virtual environment to jelp with debogging, and so that once everything works, you don't update a package by mistake.
+Secondly, I advise you to create a virtual environment to help with debogging, and so that once everything works, you don't update a package by mistake.
 To do so please follow the following steps:

 ## Create a virtual environment